-The Council has made appropriate budget plans to cope with the economic downturn that continues to prevail in 2012-13 and, as with other public bodies, future government funding is known to be reduced.
+The Council continues to make appropriate budget plans to cope with current economic conditions in the knowledge that future government funding is known to be reduced.

-There has been a limited number of staff redundancies and some flexible retirement packages have been introduced.
-Both initiatives being to reduce the size and cost of the staffing base.
-Coupled with a complete review of all services to ensure that service efficiency and delivery is maintained, the Council can look to the future with a containable budget plan.
+A review of all services continued throughout 2013-14 to ensure that service efficiency and delivery is maintained, and the Council can look to the future with a containable budget plan.